surma/surma.dev/content/things/omt-for-three-xr.md

 }
 ```

-The physics calculations run in a worker, ensuring that our framerate remains stable and our VR users don’t throw up.
-However, the balls just fall down and the controllers do nothing, yet.
+So far so good!
+The physics calculations now run in a worker, ensuring that our framerate remains stable and our VR users don’t throw up.
+However, the balls just fall down from their initial positions and bounce around a little.
+The controllers do nothing.

 ### Accessing the controllers

-To be able to shoot balls, the worker needs to know the positions and rotations of the controllers so it can update a ball’s position and velocity accordingly.
+To be able to shoot balls, the worker needs to know the positions and rotations of the controllers so it can make balls shoot through the room.
 Because the WebXR API is not available in a worker, we have to forward that data ourselves.

 On the main thread we just send the position and quaternion of each controller on every frame as an array.
 Because these are arrays with 3 or 4 elements, the structured cloning time is negligible.
-If it does become a problem, we could switch to `ArrayBuffer`s here as well.
+If it does become a problem, we could switch to `ArrayBuffer`s here as well, but that didn’t turn out to be necessary.

 ```js
 async function init() {